 Q: So how many Dravidian Style Temples are there in India?

-A: It is estimated that there are many thousands of Dravidian Style Temples across (mainly Southern) India - so again I ask the question, if Vimanas were mythological, how could this design be incorporated across India in such high numbers?
+A: It is estimated that there are thousands of Dravidian Style Temples across (mainly Southern) India - so again I ask the question, if Vimanas were mythological, how could this design be incorporated across India in such high numbers?

-MahaBaliPuram translates as the "residence of the Great Bali".
+MahaBaliPuram translates as the "Great Bali residence".

 As of 2023–2024, there are roughly 38,615 to 80,000 Hindu temples in the State of Tamil Nadu alone.